EssPy15/Path-planning-/README.md

 A Python-based collection of scripts and data for path planning tasks, including code, datasets, and visualizations.

 # Overview
 This repository provides Python implementations for various path planning scenarios.
+The algorithm used for finding the shortest path was A* algorithm an enhanced version of Djikstra’s algorithm.
 Each scenario includes:

 Python scripts for path planning logic